hzeller/rpi-rgb-led-matrix/README.md

 role, so the library then drops the privileges.

 This flag allows to switch off this behavior, so that you stay root.
-Not recommended unless you have a specific reason for it.
+Not recommended unless you have a specific reason for it (e.g. you need root to access other hardware or you do the privilege dropping yourself).

 ```
 --led-daemon              : Make the process run in the background as daemon.